BMW Models & Reliability

 X3 (G01)

-The G01 X3 brought a massive leap in interior quality and refinement, making it a strong competitor to the Audi Q5 and Volvo XC60.
-In the UK, the B47 diesel (20d) and B58 petrol (M40i) are the most popular choices, but both have specific cooling and sensor issues to watch for.
+The G01 X3 brought a massive leap in interior quality, technology, and refinement, cementing its place as a class-leading premium mid-size SUV.
+Positioned to battle the Porsche Macan and Volvo XC60, it offers an exceptional balance of comfort, driving dynamics, and tech integration.
+In the UK, the B47 diesel (20d) and B58 petrol (M40i) are the most popular choices, but both have specific cooling and sensor issues to watch for as they age.
+It suits affluent families looking for a beautifully built, practical, and highly capable daily driver.

 M2